zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 ---
-description: How to deploy models to Kubernetes with Seldon Core
+description: How to deploy models to Kubernetes with KServe
 ---

 The KServe Model Deployer is one of the available flavors of the [Model Deployer](./model-deployers.md) stack component.